smbutterfield/ibmt17-18/_06-intro-harmonic/b2-ex-voiceleadingchorale.md

 G,C,| G,C,|| G,C,| G,C,|| D,C,|| D,-"sus2-3"D,/2C,/2|]{% endcapture %}
 {% include abc-example.html number="3" abc=ex3 %}

 **Our final voice-leading considerations arise when adding inner voices to our soprano-bass counterpoint.
 In the following example, each staff system highlights a different voicing error.
-Compare the correct measures to the incorrect measures to come up with descriptions of the three basic voicing rules: doubling, spacing, and range.**
+Compare the correct measures to the incorrect measures to come up with descriptions of the first two basic voicing rules of *doubling* and *spacing*.
+Because *range* is a simple maximum and minimum, I have listed conservative estimates for each voice part.
+These can vary widely depending on the skill level of the intended performers but will be sufficient for our early exercises in part-writing.**

 {% capture ex4 %}X:4
 %%staffsep75%%